Master of Science

 The main objective of this study was to investigate anti-homocitrulline immune responses in RA.
 Specifically, it investigated if: i) Anti-Homocitrulline Antibodies (AHA) were RA specific by screening patients with various inflammatory rheumatic diseases and healthy individuals. ii) ACA also bound homocitrulline by affinity purification and characterization. iii) anti-homocitrulline immune responses involved the SE by computer modelling and immunization of mice.

 Results showed that AHA were common in RA only, some ACA also bound homocitrulline, and the SE could accommodate homocitrulline but did not restrict anti-homocitrulline responses in mice.
 In conclusion, AHA are specific to RA and some ACA cross-react with homocitrullinated targets.
 The SE is not essential for anti-homocitrulline responses.

 Scinocca, Mathias J., "Immune Responses to Homocitrullinated Protein/Peptide in Rheumatoid Arthritis" (2012).
 Electronic Thesis and Dissertation Repository.
-Paper 774.
+774.